-Second and more importantly for most players, it would require adjustment of many pre-existing scores of characters with human strength.
+- More importantly for most players, it would require adjustment of many pre-existing scores of characters with human strength

-The above fixes are usually much more convenient, assuming that the gaming group in question is concerned about this issue in the first place; Many are not, especially since the need to know precisely how much weight a human character can lift may not arise very often in normal play.
+The above fixes are usually much more convenient, assuming that the gaming group in question is concerned about this issue in the first place.
+Many are not, especially since the need to know precisely how much weight a human character can lift may not arise that often in play.